waveform80/blinkenxmas/docs/api_animations.rst

 The :mod:`blinkenxmas.animations` module defines the animation functions available for generating presets.
-Specifically, any function decorated with the :func:`~blinkexmas.httpd.animation` decorator is registered as an available animation in the interface.
+Specifically, any function decorated with the :func:`~blinkenxmas.httpd.animation` decorator is registered as an available animation in the interface.

 Animation functions can take an arbitrary set of